100 Notable alumni of

 -

-Nicholas of Cusa, also referred to as Nicholas of Kues and Nicolaus Cusanus, was a German Catholic cardinal and polymath active as a philosopher, theologian, jurist, mathematician and astronomer.
-One of the first German proponents of Renaissance humanism, he made spiritual and political contributions in European history.
+Nicholas of Cusa, also referred to as Nicholas of Kues and Nicolaus Cusanus, was a German Catholic bishop and polymath active as a philosopher, theologian, jurist, mathematician, and astronomer.
+One of the first German proponents of Renaissance humanism, he made spiritual and political contributions to European culture.
 A notable example of this is his mystical or spiritual writings on "learned ignorance," as well as his participation in power struggles between Rome and the German states of the Holy Roman Empire.

 -